 Why is the event in English?

-Impact Space aims to bring together campaigners and fundraisers from right across Europe (including the UK!) and so English works well as a common language.
+Impact Space aims to bring together campaigners and fundraisers from across Europe (including the UK!) and beyond, so English works well as a common language.
 Participants are welcome to propose open space sessions to take place in a specific language if it’s appropriate to the content. (eg a session to discuss the German political context where all participants are German-speakers)

 Can I promote my company/services at the event?

 Impact Space Amsterdam will offer a dedicated ‘speedpitching’ session to allow agencies and freelancers to explain and promote their services.
 If you’re interested in finding out more, please contact us firstname.lastname@example.org.